25-26 School Year Information Learn More

 Mentoring

 Candidates will be matched with a mentor within 30 days of enrollment in the program.
+Within 60 days, a goal will be set to guide the work of the candidate and mentor throughout the school year.

 The mentor and participating teacher work together to reflect on the art and science of teaching in a confidential and non-judgmental environment that is conducive to expanding the skills and practices of teaching and learning.